noahehall/theBookOfNoah/algorithms.md

   - `equation`
     - numbers and symbols that, when taken as a whoe, equate to a specific value
     - always contains an equals sign

   - `formula`
     - combination of numbers and symbols used to express information or ideas
     - generally show the relationship between two/more variables

+    - `function`
+      - a way to map some inputs to a response
+      - a transformation (based on math operations) that transform -
   - `algorithm`
     - sequence of steps used to solve a problem
     - `finite`